AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 If no architecture is specified, CMake will default to the architecture defined in the *environment variable* ``AMREX_CUDA_ARCH`` (note: all caps).
 If the latter is not defined, CMake will try to determine which GPU architecture is supported by the system.
 If more than one is found, CMake will build for all of them.
+If autodetection fails, a list of "common" architectures is assumed.
+`Multiple CUDA architectures <https://cmake.org/cmake/help/latest/module/FindCUDA.html#commands>`__ can also be set manually as semicolon-separated list, e.g. ``-DAMReX_CUDA_ARCH=7.0;8.0``.
-This will generally results in a larger library and longer build times.
+Building for multiple CUDA architectures will generally result in a larger library and longer build times.

-If autodetection fails, a set of "common" architectures is assumed.
-**Note that AMReX supports NVIDIA GPU architectures with compute capability 6.0 or higher and CUDA Toolkit version 9.0 or higher**.
+**Note that AMReX supports NVIDIA GPU architectures with compute capability 6.0 or higher and CUDA Toolkit version 9.0 or higher.**

 In order to import the CUDA-enabled AMReX library into your CMake project, you need to include the following code into the appropriate CMakeLists.txt file: